 Warmup Exercise: Before implementing the Exercises, do the following warm up exercise.
 Create a text file called Activity.txt and record in it your answers to the questions below.

-Open the ActivityLifecycleWalkthrough.pdf chart in the Misc directory.
+Open the ActivityLifecycleWalkthrough.pdf file.
 This chart depicts two state machines, representing the lifecycles of ActivityOne and ActivityTwo.
-If you want you can cut out the little circles and use them as markers as you work through this exercise.
+If you want, you can cut out the little circles and use them as markers as you work through this exercise.

 Suppose the user starts the application, which brings up ActivityOne.
-Next, suppose the user presses the Button to start ActivityTwo, and that ActivityTwo then appears on the screen.
+Next, the user presses the Button to start ActivityTwo, and ActivityTwo then appears on the screen.

 List the Activity lifecycle methods that have been invoked on ActivityOne and on ActivityTwo, since the application started, in the order that they occurred.